Editorial Policies

 Publication decisions

-The editorial board of the Polytechnic J. is accountable for making any decision of the articles submitted to the journal for publishing.
+The editorial board of the Polytechnic Journal is accountable for making any decision of the articles submitted to the journal for publishing.
 Members of the board discuss and denote to the reviewer recommendations in making this decision, constrained by legal requirements related to copyright and plagiarism.
 Editorial decisions will not have influenced by the origins of the manuscript, including ethnicity, the nationality, political beliefs, race, or religion of the authors.

 Confidentiality, Disclosure, and Conflicts of Interest

-The editorial board of the Polytechnic J. is responsible for making decisions on the articles submitted to the journal for publication.
+The editorial board of the Polytechnic Journal is responsible for making decisions on the articles submitted to the journal for publication.
 The members of the board discuss and consider the reviewer recommendations in making this decision, while also being mindful of legal requirements related to copyright and plagiarism.
 Editorial decisions will not be influenced by the origins of the manuscript, including the ethnicity, nationality, political beliefs, race, or religion of the authors.

 Author Relations

-Editors at Polytechnic J. are committed to ensuring that peer review is fair, unbiased, and timely.
+Editors at Polytechnic Journal are committed to ensuring that peer review is fair, unbiased, and timely.
 The journal has established policies for handling submissions from editorial board members to ensure unbiased review, and author instructions and guidance about the criteria for authorship are provided.

 Reviewer Relations

-The Polytechnic J. encourages commentators and reviewers to raise ethical concerns and potential misconduct related to submissions, including issues such as redundant publication and plagiarism.
+The Polytechnic Journal encourages commentators and reviewers to raise ethical concerns and potential misconduct related to submissions, including issues such as redundant publication and plagiarism.
 Reviewers' comments should be sent to authors in their entirety, as long as they do not contain any offensive or libellous remarks.

 Quality Assurance

-Editors of Polytechnic J. are responsible for ensuring the accuracy and integrity of the scientific record.
+Editors of Polytechnic Journal are responsible for ensuring the accuracy and integrity of the scientific record.
 They must take reasonable steps to ensure the quality of the material they publish, including checking for plagiarism, data fabrication or falsification, and ethical concerns.
 Editors must ensure that the research they publish has been approved by an appropriate body, such as an institutional review board.
 They also have to be aware of intellectual property issues and work with their publishers to handle potential breaches of laws and conventions.
 Any mistakes, errors, inaccuracies, or misleading statements in published articles must be corrected promptly, transparently, and with due prominence.

 Duties of Reviewers